 Story

 Now we come down to the story of Doom Eternal, while there aren’t moments that will have you feeling for Doom Guy, Demons or even the people of the earth, the progression and the structure of the story is something that you’d expect out of this title.
-It says the simple story of an ex-military guy hellbent on destroying the demons and nothing can stop him.
-This works perfectly for Doom Eternal and there isn’t a need for more than this, however, the recurring theme of defeating Icon of Sin or otherwise known as Baphomet is something that doesn’t surprise you.
+It tells the simple story of an ex-military guy hellbent on destroying the demons, and nothing can stop him.
+This works perfectly for Doom Eternal, and there isn’t a need for more than this.
+However, the recurring theme of defeating Icon of Sin, otherwise known as Baphomet, doesn’t surprise you.

 Gameplay